 Alternatively, New Zealand’s Spark Sports (£10/month).
 Click here for a 7-week free trial (then £10/month).

 With these two things, you’ll be able to stream EVERY Premier League Fixture, including 3pm games on a Saturday.
 And the monthly price of a VPN (£3-£5/month) + overseas subscription (£10-£30) is still much cheaper than a single subscription to Sky Sports and/or BT Sport.

 Which VPN should I use?

-There are only two VPNs that we recommend you use with beIN SPORTs and Fubo.tv.
+There are only two VPNs that we recommend you use with Fubo.tv and Spark Sport.

-ExpresssVPN is the best VPN you can buy.
-If you can afford the extra few pounds/dollars a month, you won’t regret it.
+ExpresssVPN is (normally) the best VPN you can buy.

 This is partly because ExpressVPN is one of the best services at playing Cat and Mouse with online streaming sites.
 Whenever one of its servers is blacklisted it creates a new one.
 Giving users a constant stream of servers that work with iPlayer.